ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The most important part of futures/promises is the possibility to define a pipeline of operations to be invoked upon completion of the task represented by the future/promise.
 In comparison with _asynchronous callbacks_, this allows writing more fluent code that supports the composition of nested result/error handlers without ‘callback hell’.
 In comparison with _blocked code_, this allows implementing quicker asynchronous pipelines without boilerplate synchronization.

 In Java, the `Future` interface represents a _future_: it has methods to check if the task is complete, to wait for its completion, and to retrieve the result of the task when it is complete.
 (The `FutureTask` class has the `void set(V v)` method that it is `protected`).
-The `CompletableFuture` class can be thought of as a _promise_ since their value can be explicitly set by the `complete` and `completeExceptionally` methods.
+The `CompletableFuture` class represents a _promise_ since their value can be explicitly set by the `complete` and `completeExceptionally` methods.
 However, `CompletableFuture` also implements the `Future` interface allowing it to be used as a _future_ as well.

 ## Example

 The following code example can help you to understand the usage of the `CompletableFuture` class as an implementation of future/promise in Java.
 In the given workflow it’s necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
-To do this, it’s necessary to execute the following tasks:
+To do this, it’s necessary to execute the following computations: